The Horns Of Venus

 I propose some simple experiments we can do today to demonstrate clearly whether the non spherical shape of venus can be seen with the naked eye to answer at least part of the question.

-Another situation, perhaps the best real world ability to detect the horns, is when the Moon occults Venus.
-This happens infrequently, and the specific orientation, where the unlit limb of the moon occults the thick part of the crescent Venus first, is even more uncommon.
+Another situation, perhaps the best real-world opportunity to detect the horns, is when the Moon occults Venus.
+In astronomy, an occultation is when one object passes in front of another and temporarily blocks it from view.
+This happens infrequently, and the specific orientation, where the unlit limb of the Moon occults the thick part of the crescent Venus first, is even more uncommon.
 At any location on Earth this might be visible about once a decade.
-Ancient astronomers are not believed to have accurately predicted Venus-moon occultations far in advance, however, as the time came close it would have been pretty obvious it might occur and there would be time for the astronomers to gather to observe the spectacle.
-These astronomers were trained on naked eye phenomena and would likely have been very interested in this.

 Here is a call to action: all you naked eye astronomy enthusiasts, and people interested in ancient deities, let's see what you can do.